The Italian present gerund

 Practice with QuizletHere's a set of flashcards and quizzes to practice this grammar topic.

-We can also use the gerund without the verb stare but it’s less common.
+As we mentioned previously, you can also use the gerund without the verb stare even if it’s less common.

 We mainly use it to say why, how, and while something happens or happened.

 We could translate the gerund with because or since.
 It will all depend on the context and what you want to say.